How Long Does Cocaine Stay in Your Body?

 Therapies for Cocaine Addiction Recovery

 Therapies for cocaine addiction recovery are designed to address both the physical and psychological aspects of addiction, providing individuals with the tools and support needed to achieve long-term sobriety.
-These therapies often combine evidence-based psychotherapies with holistic recovery options to create a comprehensive treatment plan tailored to each person’s needs.
+These therapies often combine research-based psychotherapies with holistic recovery options to create a comprehensive treatment plan tailored to each person’s needs.

 Here are a few examples of therapies used in cocaine addiction recovery:

-Evidence-Based Psychotherapy:
+research-based Psychotherapy:

 • Motivational Interviewing (MI): Encourages individuals to recognize their addiction and become motivated to change.